Frequently asked questions

 What’s the difference between a critical and a non-critical violation?

+Authorities that distinguish severity levels generally divide violations into critical and non-critical (or similar tiers).
 A critical violation has a direct connection to foodborne illness: improper temperatures, raw meat above ready-to-eat food, employees not washing their hands, a confirmed pest problem.
 A non-critical violation matters but isn’t an immediate danger: a chipped cutting board, a dusty storage shelf, faded signage.
 One critical usually carries more weight than several non-criticals.

 Why does Québec only show convictions?